wattanasila/web-blog/README.md

 Use the web live here : https://sugarlaxy.onrender.com

 Thank you for your feedback.
-To address your question about the 'Edit' and 'Delete' buttons:
+To address your question about the "Edit" and "Delete" buttons:

 Click on "Read More" and then on the post title to access the edit and delete options.
 I chose to hide these buttons to streamline the user interface and reduce visual clutter, making the interface cleaner and more user-friendly.
 However, we recognize that this may not be immediately intuitive for all users.